Boudicca accidents and incidents

 |25 January 2015||Fire Accident|

 The ship was operating on 18-day Canary Islands cruise (itinerary Jan 20 - Feb 7) from homeport Southampton (England, UK).
-The fire was quickly extinguished, and without injuries.
-The ship proceeded to the Canaries at reduced speed, with 2 (of all 4) main diesels and all 3 auxiliary engines being fully operational and running.
+The fire was quickly extinguished and without injuries.
+The ship proceeded to the Canaries at reduced speed, with 2 (of all 4) main diesel and all 3 auxiliary engines being fully operational and running.
 The affected engines were being repaired on the way.
-However, the remainder of the voyage was cancelled.
+However, the remainder of the voyage was canceled.

 |September 2013||Cruise Illness / Norovirus Outbreaks|

-In September 2013, an UK news media reported a Norovirus outbreak affected 84 passengers (out of 760, or 11,1%).
-The ship was on 10-day Baltic cruise (itinerary Sept 23 - Oct 3) roundtrip from homeport Belfast, Northern Ireland (UK).
+In September 2013, a UK news media reported a Norovirus outbreak affected 84 passengers (out of 760, or 11,1%).
+The ship was on a 10-day Baltic cruise (itinerary Sept 23 - Oct 3) roundtrip from homeport Belfast, Northern Ireland (UK).

 |June 2013||Cruise Illness / Norovirus Outbreaks|

-In June 2013, an UK news media reported a Norovirus outbreak affected a total of 96 passengers (or over 10% of all).
-The ship was on 14-day Baltic cruise from homeport Liverpool England to call ports in Scandinavia and Russia.
+In June 2013, a UK news media reported a Norovirus outbreak affected a total of 96 passengers (or over 10% of all).
+The ship was on a 14-day Baltic cruise from homeport Liverpool England to call ports in Scandinavia and Russia.

 |May 2012||Cruise Illness / Norovirus Outbreaks|